AboutMabelreign- Pindula, Local Knowledge

 |−

 '''Mabelreign ''' is a north -western suburb of [[Harare]], the capital of [[Zimbabwe]].
 There are a number of shopping centres in the area.
-The [[Mabelreign post office]], [[Mabelreign Police Station]], municipality offices (District Office), and a local clinic are located on Stortford parade in [[Mabelreign shopping centre]]. [[Hallingbury Primary School]], [[Haig Park Primary]] and [[Alfred Beit School]] are Primary schools in the area.
-Secondary schools include [[Ellis Robins]] School, and [[Mabelreign Girls]]
+The [[Mabelreign post office]], [[Mabelreign Police Station]], municipality offices, and a local clinic are located on Stortford parade in [[Mabelreign shopping centre]]. [[Hallingbury Primary School]], [[Haig Park Primary]] and [[Alfred Beit

 |+

 '''Mabelreign ''' is a north -western suburb of [[Harare]], the capital of [[Zimbabwe]].
 There are a number of shopping centres in the area.
-The [[Mabelreign post office]], [[Mabelreign Police Station]], municipality offices (District Office), and a local clinic are located on Stortford parade in [[Mabelreign shopping centre]]. [[Hallingbury Primary School]], [[Haig Park Primary]] and [[Alfred Beit School]] are Primary schools in the area.
-Secondary schools include [[Ellis Robins]] School, and [[Mabelreign Girls ]].
+The [[Mabelreign post office]], [[Mabelreign Police Station]], municipality offices , and a local clinic are located on Stortford parade in [[Mabelreign shopping centre]]. [[Hallingbury Primary School]], [[Haig Park Primary]] and [[Alfred Beit ]] are Primary schools in the area.
+Secondary schools include [[Ellis Robins School]], and [[Mabelreign Girls]] High School.

 Areas that fall under the general administrative area (DO) of Mabelreign include Greencroft, Haig Park, Sunridge, Ashdown Park, Meyrick Park, St. Andrews Park, Sentosa, Strathaven (up to West Road) and Cotswold Hills.
 Neighbouring suburbs are [[Marlborough]], [[Avondale]] and [[Belvedere]]